percona/pmm-doc/docs/faq.md

 !!! note

-    The `prometheus.yml` file can be regenerated by restarting the PMM Server container, or by using the `SetSettings` API call with an empty body (see [Exploring PMM API](manage/server-pmm-api.md)).
+    The `prometheus.yml` file can be regenerated by restarting the PMM Server container, or by using the `SetSettings` API call with an empty body.

 !!! seealso "See also"